GoogleCloudPlatform/Kbatch/releases/README.md

 ### [V0.8.0]

 Support array jobs.
 Ksub binaries for both Linux and MacOs.

+### [V0.8.1]

+Some bug fixes.